-□We get FI from your applications or forms.
-This may be name, address, age and social security number.

-□We get FI from your transactions with us or others.
+□We get FI fi number. rom your applications or forms.
+This may be name, address, age and social security □We get FI fi rom your transactions with us or others.
 This may be premium payment data.

-Sharing of FI

-We will only share FI as permitted by law.
+Sharing of FI We will only sh are FI as permitted by law.